 Examples: Women are emotional.
 Asians are good at math.

 The systematic subjugation of one social group by a more powerful social group for the social, economic, and political benefit of the more powerful social group.
 Rita Hardiman and Bailey Jackson state that oppression exists when the following 4 conditions are found:

 Oppression = Power + Prejudice

 SOCIAL and INSTITUTIONAL POWER

 The idea (ideology) that white people and the ideas, thoughts, beliefs, and actions of white people are superior to People of Color and their ideas, thoughts, beliefs, and actions.
-While most people associate white supremacy with extremist groups like the Ku Klux Klan and the neo-Nazis, white supremacy is actually ever present in our institutional and cultural assumptions that assign value, morality, goodness, and humanity to the white group while casting people and communities of color as worthless (worth less), immoral, bad, and inhuman and "undeserving."
+While most people associate white supremacy with extremist groups like the Ku Klux Klan and the neo-Nazis, white supremacy is ever present in our institutional and cultural assumptions that assign value, morality, goodness, and humanity to the white group while casting people and communities of color as worthless (worth less), immoral, bad, and inhuman and "undeserving."
+Drawing from critical race theory, the term "white supremacy" also refers to a political or socio-economic system where white people enjoy structural advantage and rights that other racial and ethnic groups do not, both at a collective and an individual level.
 For more, go to the white supremacy culture page.